 Alien on Toast... it's what you think you'd asked for when you tell people you're vegan.
-This blog is dedicated to all things vegan, be it food, beauty products/makeup, recipes or restaurant/product reviews.... along with a healthy smattering of bad food photography, half eaten leftovers and bad puns.
+This blog is dedicated to all things vegan from someone who lives in a pretty non-vegan world!
+Stay tuned for food, beauty products/makeup, recipes or restaurant/product reviews.... along with a healthy smattering of bad food photography, half eaten leftovers and bad puns.

 I felt like I was staring into the fridge for hours last night trying to find inspiration to cook something awesome and not just throw a fry's chicken burger in the oven.
 In reality it was about 5 minutes.